On a scale of 1 to 5 (1 being “This needs definite work”… 5 being “We rock at this”) rate your church's greeting and guest services practices:

 How can the extra-small church give a good welcome?

 It can be done.
 We were welcomed into a small church of under 40 people and stayed in spite of their obvious shortcomings - why?

-Send your church visitors follow-up letters to invite them to the next step in your church visitor assimilation process.
+Send your church visitors follow-up letters to invite them to the next step in helping your church visitor decide to come back.

 One consistent question on church hospitality processes that I receive is how to follow up on your first time church visitors.
 Questions like: What are good thank you gifts for church visitors?
 How often should we contact visitors after their first visit?
 How do we get church visitor contact information in order to follow up? …

 I’ve never attended a major golf championship until last week’s Honda Classic I was a first time guest in an environment I had never visited.
 We were invited guests of a golf fanatic who secured 2 tickets for our family (plus tickets for the 2 reluctant kids were free).
 I do play golf (about 1 …

 Danny Franks, Connections Pastor at The Summit Church in North Carolina, considers the importance of preparing for guests who are visiting your church.
 Your sermon starts in the parking lot and he offers 5 principles to effective church hospitality and first impressions.

 My family and I attended a church service in a Christian faith tradition completely different than what we are used to.